The umbilical cord

 To prevent the umbilical cord from becoming infected, it must be cleaned properly.
 Here’s how.

 Cutting the umbilical cord is a symbolic gesture that marks the beginning of your baby’s autonomy.
-From then on, they breathe and feed on their own.
+They can now breathe and feed on their own.
 When the umbilical cord detaches, it leaves a unique scar: the belly button.

 Characteristics of the umbilical cord

 The umbilical cord is a yellowish-white, rope-like tube with a gelatinous appearance.
-It’s what connects the growing fetus to the mother.
+It connects the fetus to the mother.
 The blood that circulates through the umbilical cord performs several essential functions for the well-being of the fetus, such as supplying nutrients and oxygen and carrying away waste products.

 At the end of pregnancy, the umbilical cord measures, on average, 2.5 cm in diameter and 55 cm in length.
 However, it can be as long as 100 cm (1 m).
 If the cord is too long, it can sometimes wrap around the baby’s neck.
 Most of the time, this does not harm the baby.

-When it’s time to cut the umbilical cord, two clamps are used to stop the flow of blood.
-Once the cord is cut, a small plastic clamp is placed 2 to 3 cm from the baby’s belly.
+When it’s time to cut the umbilical cord, two clamps are placed on it to stop the flow of blood.
+Once the cord is cut, a small plastic clamp is placed 2 cm to 3 cm from the baby’s belly.
 It’s removed two or three days later, when the cord has sufficiently dried out.

 When should the umbilical cord be cut?